KieranK07/AdsSuck-Windows/README.md

 <h1>Credits</h1>

-- This repository partially uses <a href="https://github.com/mrpond/BlockTheSpot">BlockTheSpot</a>, and also some tricks were taken from <a href="https://github.com/khanhas/spicetify-cli">spicetify-cli</a>, many thanks to the contributors
+- This repository partially uses <a href="https://github.com/mrpond/BlockTheSpot">BlockTheSpot</a>, and also some tricks were taken from <a href="https://github.com/khanhas/spicetify-cli">spicetify-cli</a>, many thanks to the contributors.
+Note: this is a partial fork of SpotX.